 One thing I must mention about this series is that the cultures were abundant.
 Including the volunteers, we had individuals from Holland, Nigeria, El Salvador, Ethiopia and the United States, along with two avid travelers (Ona and meJ).
 Three languages were spoken each week-a tricky feat.
 The participants were surprisingly open to trying new foods, which made the class feel successful from day one.
 We prepared everything from apple crisp to beet soup to pasta carbonara with yogurt.

+On Monday, we had a joyous time playing MyPyramid Bingo, partaking in various home-made foods, and conducting our own mini graduation ceremony.
 Despite the fact that I ate a small lunch earlier in the day, I found room inside my stomach to eat another plate full of fruit salad, mashed butternut squash, coconut rice, chicken tamales, fresh bread, Ethiopian inspired lentils and vegetables and injera.
 What a feast!

+I wish you could meet all the participants because describing a few of them here doesn’t begin to point out the obvious…they were great!
 One lady came more than an hour each week with her toddler son to attend the classes.
 Another woman called the day of our grocery class to say she wouldn’t be able to attend because she had delivered her baby that morning.
 We had a teenage mother participate faithfully for all six weeks, even though she does not cook a lot just yet.
 By graduation, this mother had also returned to high school to finish her studies.

 Our one male participant works in the kitchen at the site, cooking nutritious, culturally diverse meals for the kids who attend daycare.
 In between his chef position and his second job, he attended the classes and helped us navigate the kitchen.
 Our Ethiopian women were truly open-minded.
 A lot of the food we cooked was very different from their traditional fare, yet they always showed interest in the kitchen and tasted every meal we created.

+Today at a department lunch, we were asked to share our highs and lows from the past week.
 The first thing that came to my mind was this graduation class.
 My job is always interesting and high-energy, but on Monday my job suddenly became a celebration with friends.
 I hope I relish this moment for weeks to come.

 1 comment: